By Galapagos Islands specialist Holly

 After making your way up beaches crowded with snoozing sea lions, you’ll follow a trail to the cliff tops.
 This is the territory and only breeding ground, of the island’s most famous inhabitant, the endemic waved albatross.
 Breeding pairs tend to arrive around April, staying on to nest until roughly November.

 Our guide brought us to an observation point around 3 m (10 ft) away from a colony.
 As we watched pairs preening each other (albatrosses, incidentally, are monogamous), others were preparing for take-off.
-We were so close, we could see the texture of their prettily mottled grey and white plumage.
+We were so close, we could see the texture of their prettily mottled gray and white plumage.

 We watched as a succession of turkey-sized birds began pawing the ground like horses and flexing their wings.
 Then they would launch themselves off the cliff and swoop down over the ocean to find food.